datarobot-oss/terraform-aws-dr-infra/README.md

 - `ingress_nginx` to install the `ingress-nginx` helm chart

 #### Description
-Uses the [terraform-helm-release](https://github.com/terraform-module/terraform-helm-release) module to install the `https://kubernetes.github.io/ingress-nginx/ingress-nginx` helm chart into the `ingress-nginx` namespace.
+Uses the [terraform-helm-release](https://github.com/terraform-module/terraform-helm-release) module to install the `ingress-nginx` helm chart from the `https://kubernetes.github.io/ingress-nginx` repo into the `ingress-nginx` namespace.

 The `ingress-nginx` helm chart will trigger the deployment of an AWS Network Load Balancer to act as ingress for the DataRobot application.
 When `internet_facing_ingress_lb` is `true`, the NLB will be of type `internet-facing`.
 When `internet_facing_ingress_lb` is `false`, the NLB will be of type `internal`.